Mark Twain Behavioral Health - Youth

 Mark Twain Behavioral Health operates its programs and services without regard to race, color, national origin or disability in accordance with Title VI of the Civil Rights Act of 1964.

-If you believe you have been discriminated against on the basis of race, color, national origin or disability by Mark Twain Behavioral Health, you may file a Title VI/ADA complaint by completing, signing, and submitting the agency’s Title VI/ADA complaint Form.
-Click on these links for Public Notice and MTBH Title VI/ADA Complaint Form.
+If you believe you have been discriminated against on the basis of race, color, national origin or disability by Mark Twain Behavioral Health, you may file a Title VI or ADA complaint by completing, signing, and submitting the agency’s Title VI or ADA complaint Form located at the bottom of this page.
+The Title VI Public Notice and ADA Public Notice can be found at the bottom of this page.